seananderson/metafolio/inst/ms/ms.md

 - We still need to discuss authorship and order of authorship.

-- Notes from Nick: (1) add something about how many of these concepts are key elements of conservation ecology, but they haven't been tested quantitatively before, (2) consider flipping the discussion around so the broad elements come first and the salmon applications come near the end, (3) consider sticking with "one half/other half", or "lower half/upper half".
+- Notes from Nick: (1) add something about how many of these concepts are key assumptions of conservation ecology, but they haven't been tested quantitatively before, (2) consider flipping the discussion around so the broad elements come first and the salmon applications come near the end, (3) consider sticking with "one half/other half", or "lower half/upper half".
 If